5 weeks+1 day pregnant

 I always thought that when I was pregnant again I would want to keep it very low key.
 I even fooled myself into thinking that I could try not get attached to another baby in the naive hope of protecting myself during another pregnancy.
 The thing is, as soon as I saw those two lines on the pregnancy test, everything changed.
 Hope blossomed.

-Although Medical professionals may tell me that right now it’s ‘just a collection of cells’ and later a ‘foetus’, if I do go on to miscarry, I will not reason it out that I’ve ‘just lost some cells’ or ‘just lost the foetus’.
+Although Medical professionals may tell me that right now it’s ‘just a collection of cells’ and later a ‘fetus’, if I do go on to miscarry, I will not reason it out that I’ve ‘just lost some cells’ or ‘just lost the fetus’.
 I will have lost my baby.

 When I envisaged the ‘subsequent pregnancy’, I imagined a very somber affair.
 No announcements, no celebrations, no shopping for baby items, no baby shower.
 It’s only been a week but I am already warming up to the idea of celebrating pregnancy again.
 Today I am pregnant.
 I want to cherish this pregnancy for every moment I’m blessed with it.